Kazi Kalyan Madrasah: Architecture

 The main facade of the madrasah faces the city street.
-The madrasa has a rectangular layout (32.5 x 23.4 m), a dome-roofed building, a classroom (4.7 x 4.7 m layout), and a courtyard (16.6 x 9.8 m).
-Bouquet-like patterns are made on 2 corners of the headboard (they are decorated with green and blue tiles); the entrance to the mionsaray is through the gate, there is a mosque and a madrasa on both sides of the mionsaray.
+The madrasa has a rectangular layout (32.5 × 23.4 m), a dome-roofed building, a classroom (4.7 × 4.7 m layout), and a courtyard (16.6 × 9.8 m).
+Bouquet-like patterns are made on two corners of the headboard (they are decorated with green and blue tiles); the entrance to the mionsaray is through the gate, there is a mosque and a madrasa on both sides of the mionsaray.
 Madrasah has 16 rooms.
 The doors and windows of the madrasah cells were built facing the veranda.
 Each room has a separate fireplace.
 A well was dug in the porch, its depth reaches 8–10 meters.
 The ceiling and walls are decorated with colored tiles; the upper part of the outer and inner side of the wall is framed with a row of horizontal green "fillet", flat arches are made on the walls.

 In addition to religious sciences, fiqh-shari'a laws, various zakat and tax collection, i.e. jurisprudence were taught in Kazi Kalyan madrasah.
 Because in the Khiva Khanate, which became a semi-colony of Russian Empire, all kinds of property claims and heresies against Islam began to spread.
 In such a situation, increasing the knowledge of society on Islamic jurisprudence becomes even more urgent.
 Among those who studied at the madrasa, many justices, learned presidents and mirzas have grown up.
 Teacher Abdulla Boltayev informed that 35 students studied at the madrasa.

 Currently, the "History of Khorezm Music" museum is located in the Kazi Kalyan madrasa.
 The exhibition space is 125 square meters.
 Among the exhibits, there are 352 exhibits showing the history of the development of Khorezm musical art from ancient times to the present.
 Visitors to the museum can voluntarily listen to the tunes and songs of the ancient Khorezm musics.